Skip to main content

 Entry Requirements

-Applicants must satisfy a minimum entry requirement of a pass in a relevant Bachelor Degree (Level 7) in science, technology or engineering with an overall average performance of at least 40% or an equivalent qualification to a Bachelor Degree (Level 7) with appropriate prerequisite subjects or a pass in a relevant Bachelor Degree (Level 7) with one-year suitable and relevant work experience.
+Applicants must satisfy a minimum entry requirement of a pass in a relevant Bachelor Degree (Level 7) in science, Technology or engineering with an overall average performance of at least 40% or an equivalent qualification to a Bachelor Degree (Level 7) with appropriate prerequisite subjects or a pass in a relevant Bachelor Degree (Level 7) with one-year suitable and relevant work experience.

 Course Web Page